celestiaorg/docs/nodes/docker-images.md

 ---
-Sidebar_Label: Docker images
+sidebar_label: Docker images
-Description: Comprehensive guide for setting up Celestia-App and Celestia-Node using Docker.
+description: Comprehensive guide for setting up Celestia-App and Celestia-Node using Docker.
 ---

 # Celestia-App and Celestia-Node Setup with Docker 🐳